Vampiro1/LCD_Artillery_x3/README.md

     The KLIPPER_ARGS should include `-a /home/pi/printer_data/comms/klippy.sock`.
 If not add it to the klipper.env file!

 ### Install service

+The script is designed to use the /home/pi directory and has root privileges.

+Therefore, if you have, or do something different, I cannot guarantee that certain features, such as automatic firmware updates, will not fail to run.

     cd /home/pi
     rm -rf KlipperLCD
     git clone https://github.com/Vampiro1/LCD_Artillery_x3 KlipperLCD